 The SHCC offers students planners in RH 116.
 More personal planners can be purchased at most shopping centers and crafty students could even make their own planner by hand.
 There are also many online planner applications, such as Google Calendar.

-Johnson, Hosman, Sanchez and Harris all have different lives and planning strategies to accommodate their lifestyles.
+Johnston, Hosman, Sanchez and Harris all have different lives and planning strategies to accommodate their lifestyles.
 Experimenting with different types of organization techniques, physical planner or otherwise, can be a vital strategy when planning for an upcoming event such as finals.